darealshinji/Steam-files-and-notes/README.md

 ``` sh
 steamcmd +login USERNAME PASSWORD +@sSteamCmdForcePlatformType windows +force_install_dir DESTINATION +app_license_request APPID +app_update APPID validate +quit
 ```
+You can omit the `+app_license_request APPID` for a game that you already own.
+Use `+@sSteamCmdForcePlatformType macos` to download the macOS version of a game.

  * USERNAME PASSWORD: your username and password
  * DESTINATION: full destination path without spaces in names, i.e. `$HOME/Half-Life_2_(Windows)`